3db/3db/docs_src/usage/quickstart.rst

 ----

 You are now ready to run 3DB!
 First, run the ``master node``, which schedules the rendering tasks (for clients).
-This will keep running until all the rendering tasks are complete:
+This will keep running until all the rendering tasks are complete.
+But before the master node starts doing anything, you need to also spawn some clients/workers as we show you in the next steps.

 .. code-block:: bash